sqrol/SoftV.Docs/docs/robocad/libraries/studica/encoders.md

 # Encoders

-Encoders are used to know motor rotations.
+Encoders are used to determine the number of motor rotations.

 #### Example: